esl/elixirconf-us/_tickets/4-training-virtual.md

 title: 'Regular online training ticket'
 price: '$479'
 discount: "Access to the virtaul training of your choice on September 4.
 Limited amount available."
-description: "Available from 25 June/or when Early Bird tickets sell out, until 25 August or until they sell out."
+description: "Available from 25 June/or when tickets sell out."
 link: '#register'
 conditions:
   - "The training ticket doesn't include conference access."